MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 - Americas: `http://noam.ipp.sdg.teams.microsoft.com`
 - APAC: `http://apac.ipp.sdg.teams.microsoft.com`

-Add SIP devices to your Teams organization by configuring the above SIP Gateway provisioning server URL in your Dynamic Host Configuration Protocol (DHCP) server.
+Add SIP devices to your Teams organization by configuring the above SIP Gateway provisioning server URL in your DHCP server.
 To learn more about DHCP server, see [Deploy and manage DHCP](https://docs.microsoft.com/learn/modules/deploy-manage-dynamic-host-configuration-protocol).
-Also, you can use DHCP option 42 to specify the NTP server, and DHCP option 2 to specify the offset from Coordinated Universal Time (UTC) in seconds.
+Also, you can use DHCP option 42 to specify the Network Time Protocol (NTP) server, and DHCP option 2 to specify the offset from Coordinated Universal Time (UTC) in seconds.
 The devices in your organization will be routed to the SIP Gateway provisioning server.
 Successfully provisioned SIP phones will display the Teams logo and a soft button for sign-in.

 Ensure SIP devices are on the minimum supported firmware version for onboarding.
 During onboarding, SIP Gateway will push the default configuration and authentication user interface to the device.
 To find out the required firmware version for SIP devices, see [Plan for SIP Gateway](sip-gateway-plan.md).

-### Manual
+### Manually

 Users who work remotely must manually configure the provisioning server URL into their SIP device by using the following steps: